tgardner18/astro-saas-cms-demo/README.md

 Note: the Site Settings component currently allows you to update the site logo and footer tagline.
 Additional features coming soon.

 1. Create a new Shared Block of type "Site Settings".
 If using the existing content pack, a Site Settings block is included in the "For This Page" for the imported homepage.

-   *Note: my preference is to put it in the "For This Page" for the homepage, but you can create/save it anywhere you want*

 2. Set the "Site Domain" field to match your domain -- for a local setup, it should be "localhost:4321".
 (Without this value defined, the site won't use the block.)
 3. Update the Logo and the Footer Text as desired.
 Updates will be reflected on publish.